Relieve Pain, Treat Infection, and Protect Other Teeth

 - No Replacement.
 You do not have to replace a missing tooth.
 However, having an incomplete smile may make you feel self-conscious about your teeth.
 Without a replacement tooth present, nearby teeth can shift into the open gap, resulting in misalignment of your other teeth.
 Without a root or implant post present to stimulate the jaw bone, you are susceptible to jaw bone deterioration.

-Tooth Extraction in Tucson, AZ, and Oro Valley, AZ
+Tooth Extraction in Tucson, Oro Valley, and Sahuarita, AZ

-If you need a dental extraction, our oral surgeons, Dr. Robert Wood, Dr. Nicholas Coles, Dr. Negin Saghafi, and Dr. Holbrook can help.
+If you need a dental extraction, our oral surgeons, Dr. Robert Wood, Dr. Nicholas Coles, Dr. Negin Saghafi, and Dr. Jerome Holbrook can help.
 Oral surgeons undergo years of training in surgical techniques, dental diseases, and anesthesia administration before caring for patients, and our surgeons have years of experience extracting teeth.
-If you need a tooth extracted or are experiencing a dental emergency, contact Arizona Oral & Maxillofacial Surgeons in Tucson or Oro Valley, AZ.
+If you need a tooth extracted or are experiencing a dental emergency, contact Arizona Oral & Maxillofacial Surgeons in Tucson, Oro Valley, and Sahuarita, AZ.

 Hear From Tooth Extraction Patients